teslazonda/teslazonda/README.md

 - 🔭 I’m currently working on [renRAKU](https://www.renrakuchou.com), a ruby on rails app to replace correspodence notebooks for teachers in Japan.
-- 🌱 I’m currently learning Rust 🦀
+- 🌱 I’m currently learning React
 - 🤔 I’m looking for help with data structures and algorithms
 - 💬 Ask me about scuba diving, Haruki Murakami novels, and my latest side project!
 - 📫 How to reach me: quilljazz at gmail.com